Stephen Speaks to Sanhedrin

 The History of God

-These include the fact that the Bible (before Jesus) was basically a history of how God worked through His people.
+1. The Bible (before Jesus) was a history of how God worked through His people.

-The second point showed that the people did not need a temple (synagogue) to worship God – He does not only sit on the throne in the Holy of Holy’s.
+2. The people did not need a temple (synagogue) to worship God – He does not only sit on the throne in the Holy of Holy’s.

 Is the Temple More Important than God?

-The accusation made toward Stephen was one of speaking out against the synagogue and to a point, was true.
+The accusation made toward Stephen was one of speaking out against the synagogue and to a point, it was true.
+Stephen had openly criticized many of the leaders and members of the synagogue for their beliefs and practices.
+So, they arrested him with a charge of blasphemy and eventually executed him.

-But, Stephen was not speaking against as much as he was clarifying what was more important – God or the temple?
+Stephen was not necessarily speaking against, but clarifying what was more important – God or the temple?
+Ultimately, his courage to stand up for God’s truth cost him his life.

 Don’t Limit God’s Power

-There is a gospel song entitled; “Big Mighty God” which shows that God is not only there for the small problems in our lives.
-He’s big enough to help in any situation, if we allow Him to work in our lives.
+Thea gospel song entitled; “Big Mighty God” shows that God is not only there for the small problems in our lives.
+In truth, He’s big enough to help in any situation, if we allow Him to work in our lives.

 Love in Christ